Vanuatu: Etymology

-Vanuatu's name derives from the word vanua ("land" or "home"), which occurs in several Austronesian languages, combined with the word tu, meaning "to stand" (from POc *).
+Vanuatu's name derives from the word vanua ('land' or 'home'), cognates of which occur in several Austronesian languages, combined with the word tu, meaning 'to stand' (from Proto-Oceanic *tuqur).
 Together, the two words convey the independent status of the country.

 History

 Prehistory

-The history of Vanuatu before European colonisation is mostly obscure because of the lack of written sources up to that point, and because only limited archaeological work has been conducted; Vanuatu's volatile geology and climate is also likely to have destroyed or hidden many prehistoric sites.
-However, archaeological evidence gathered since the 1980s supports the theory that the Vanuatuan islands were first settled about 3,000 years ago, in the period roughly between 1100 BC and 700 BC.
+The history of Vanuatu before European colonisation is mostly obscure because of the lack of written sources, which predate European contact, and because only limited archaeological work has been conducted; Vanuatu's volatile geology and climate are also likely to have destroyed or hidden many prehistoric sites.
+Archaeological evidence gathered since the 1980s supports the theory that the Vanuatuan islands were first settled about 3,000 years ago, in the period roughly between 1100 BCE and 700 BCE.
 These were almost certainly people of the Lapita culture.
 The formerly widespread idea that Vanuatu might have been only marginally affected by this culture was rendered obsolete by the evidence uncovered in recent decades at numerous sites on most of the islands in the archipelago, ranging from the Banks Islands in the north to Aneityum in the south.

 Notable Lapita sites include Teouma on Éfaté, Uripiv, and Vao off the coast of Malakula, and Makue on Aore.
 Several ancient burial sites have been excavated, most notably Teouma on Éfaté, which has a large ancient cemetery containing the remains of 94 individuals.
 There are also sites – on Éfaté and on the adjacent islands of Lelepa and Eretoka – associated with the 16th–17th century chief or chiefs called Roy Mata.
 (This may be a title held by different men over several generations.)
 Roy Mata is said to have united local clans and instituted and presided over an era of peace.

-The stories about Roy Mata come from local oral tradition, and are consistent with centuries-old evidence uncovered at archaeological sites.
+The stories about Roy Mata come from local oral tradition and are consistent with centuries-old evidence uncovered at archaeological sites.
 The Lapita sites became Vanuatu's first UNESCO World Heritage Site in 2008.